Social security expenses in Romania

-Romania is a competitive country in terms of social contributions of employees and employers.
-Social security expenses are calculated at the gross monthly salary and are paid to the National Agency for Tax Administration, located in Bucharest.
+Romania is a country where social security contributions are rather expensive.
+Social charges are calculated on the gross monthly salary and are paid to the National Tax Administration Agency, located in Bucharest.

-The calculation of social security expenditures will be profoundly modified as of 1 January 2018 (1) as a reform of the Romanian Tax Code operated a transfer of employers' social expenses to the gross salary.
-Employers' social contributions will thus be significantly reduced, from 35% to 2.25%.
+The calculation of social charges was profoundly modified in 2018 since a reform in the Romanian tax Law the operated a transfer of employer social charges into the gross salary.
+Employers' social security contributions will thus be significantly reduced from 35% to 2.25%, while employee contributions have increased to 35%.

 Social security expenses